jackhwl/go-lang/React_Go/Readme.md

 ## Displaying movies by Genre
   - Getting started with listing movies by Genre
   - Creating a handler to list movies by Genre
+  - Modifying the front end to list movies by Genre